MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

 # Set up a team using the deal room template

 You can create a [collaboration space from a sales template](./collaboration-space.md) only in the Sales agent in Outlook.
-You can use the [enhanced collaboration](/dynamics365/sales/teams-integration/teams-collaboration-enhanced-experience) feature in Dynamics 365 Sales to set up basic teams and channels that are linked to your customer relationship management (CRM) accounts.
-However, they don't come with the predefined channels and pinned apps that the sales templates provide.

-Regardless of how you set them up, you can access linked teams and channels from both Outlook and the Sales agent.

 When you create a collaboration space with the deal room team template, you can [create a deal room team](#create-a-deal-room-team) or [set up an existing team as a deal room team](#set-up-an-existing-team-as-a-deal-room-team).